 Braking – The 2021 Ford Escape Hybrid recovers some energy from when slowing down.
 However, there’s a limit to how much power the system can recover from braking.
 According to the “tachometer”, the Escape Hybrid can recover up to 35 kW of power before the normal steel brakes take over braking duty.
 The changeover from regen braking to normal braking is seamless.
 Automatic emergency braking is standard on the 2021 Ford Escape Hybrid.

 Handling – In the past, the Ford Escape has been known as a more sporty driving compact SUV.
 Unfortunately this new generation Escape doesn’t feel quite as sporty to drive.
 Steering effort is light which is great for tight parking lots but not so much for an engaging drive down a twisty road.
 Granted, this is meant to be more of a city SUV rather than a sporty SUV like the Mazda CX-5.

 The seats are soft which further aid in providing comfort on longer journeys.
-The driver gets a 10-way power seat while the passenger only gets a 6-way power seat.
+The driver gets a 10-way power seat while the passenger only gets a 6-way power seat (if equipped).

 Odds and Ends

 Gadgets – Unlike last year’s Ford Escape, the hybrid variant is now available across three different trim levels; SE, SEL, or Titanium.
 The SE trim starts at just $32,099 CAD ($28,030 USD) with the top Titanium trim starting at $36,999 CAD ($33,600 USD).
 This particular demo vehicle was the mid SEL trim with the Technology package, Ford Co-Pilot 360 package, and panoramic sunroof.
 The as tested price is $41,700 CAD ($35,440 USD).